JWfacts makes it as simple as possible to determine if Jehovah's Witnesses have "the truth."

-Since its 1879 inception, the Watchtower has preached that "the End" is soon, originally predicting it would occur in 1914 and then 1925.
+Since its 1879 inception, Watchtower has preached "the End" is soon, originally predicting it would occur in 1914 and then 1925.
 This claim was subsequently adjusted to say the End will be very shortly, culminating in billions of humans being killed at God's war of Armageddon.
 Only Jehovah's Witnesses will be saved, surviving to live forever on this earth.
-It is common for leaders of fundamentalist religions to teach that only they know truth and hence their followers alone are worthy of salvation.
+It is common for leaders of fundamentalist religions to teach that only they know truth and their followers alone are worthy of salvation.

 This site concentrates on three areas:

 - With a history of significant errors and changes, can God be directing the Watchtower Society?